Skating school info in English

 The tongue of the skate is padded and the skate has a 2-3 cm heel.
 The leg must not be too high.
 A good skate boot doesn't necessarily feel comfortable at first; it has to be”run in”.
 The blade of a figure skate is swing-like; it has a furrow in the middle and a toe pick at the front.

-Inside the skate, use a light and well-fitting sock (not wool socks).
+Inside the skate, use a light and well-fitting sock (not woollen socks).
 This way you'll be able to lace the boot properly.
 Always use clean socks, as they are the warmest.

 LACING THE BOOT